 Preparing future Buckeyes

 The Buckeye Student Leadership Academy is an opportunity for high-achieving first-generation, rural and/or underrepresented minority students to experience an intensive taste of college life over 3 ½ days.

 Ohio State is a founding member of a national initiative to increase the number of talented low- and moderate-income students on college campuses.

 IN THE NEWS

 “Talent knows no geography ...
 A deeper commitment by the nation’s top colleges and universities to focus as a collective to attract and support more talent will benefit the nation by unleashing potential, encouraging economic development, increasing the tax base, and accelerating the country’s ability to compete in today’s global knowledge economy.”

-– Op-ed by Michael V. Drake and Daniel R. Porterfield, The Washington Post, “The new American Talent Initiative on college campuses.
+– The Washington Post, op-ed by Michael V. Drake and Daniel R. Porterfield, “The new American Talent Initiative on college campuses.
 It isn’t about singing or dancing.”